-REASON FOR VETO: Governor Reagan said: "AB 909 would require that Medi-Cal consultants be employed by the county rather than the state.
+REASON FOR VETO: "AB 909 would require Governor Reagan said: that Medi-Cal consultants be employed by the county rather than the state.
 This measure would have a severe fiscal impact on the Medi-Cal program.
 The lack of standardization and an effective means of implementing program controls would result in uncontrolled expenditures.
-Also, there are projected program savings which would not be possible if the state were not able to direct the activities of the Medi-Cal consultants."
+Also, there are projected program savings which would not be possible if the state were not able to direct the activities of the Medi-Cal consul-tants."